arctrect/cmd-note/README.md

 The script 'n' is designed to take quick, one line notes and store them locally, and show a list of these notes.

+The script requires the following files in the home directory:

++ `$HOME/.notes/notes.rc` the line contains the name of the current notes file.
++ `$HOME/.notes/temp` a temporary file used by the script

 ## `n` - Default behaviour

 Using `n` without any options will display a list of saved notes preceded